DIY Power Bank Circuit

 18650 Lithium Cell:

-18650 lithium cell is the important part of this power bank circuit.
-The term 18650 cell is due to the cell dimension, it is cylindrical in shape with 18mm diameter and height of 65mm.
-Also these cells are available in different capacities corresponding to applications.
-They are rechargeable cells with 3.7v output.
+The 18650 lithium cell is an important part of this power bank circuit.
+The term 18650 cell is due to the cell dimension, it is cylindrical in shape with a 18mm diameter and a height of 65mm.
+Also, these cells are available in different capacities corresponding to applications.
+These rechargeable cells are widely used in power bank circuit boards due to their reliability and safety features.
+They are rechargeable cells with 3.7V output.

-The method of charging a single lithium ion cell requires two stage,
+The method of charging a single lithium-ion cell requires two processes.

 1. Constant current (CC)